AlexsLemonade/scpca-portal/api/README.md

 sportal load-data
 ```

-This will sync the `scpca-portal-inputs` bucket locally, read the metadata out of it, and load that into your local database.
+### Load-Data Configuration Options
+Calling just `sportal load-data` will populate your local database by pulling metadata from the `scpca-portal-inputs` bucket, and generate computed files locally.
 To save time, by default it will not package up the actual data in that bucket and upload it to `scpca-local-data`.

 If you would like to update the data in the `scpca-local-data` bucket, you can do so with the following command: